ChaoXiao26/CSU-CS314-Spring2021/reports/sprint1.md

 ## Retrospective

 #### Things that went well
 During the first project, all of us have learned how to use JavaScript and HTML to create and edit a website, and we help each other with the hard tasks and figure it out together.
 We finished the first two Epic and successfully make a release on the school server.
-Even though we faced a lot of challenges when we were doing the task, we had good communication on Slack and help each other solving the problem,  including setting a workspace on VScode and making sure any merged in GitHub can be merged successfully.
+Even though we faced a lot of challenges when we were doing the task, we had good communication on Slack and help each other solving the problem,  including setting a workspace on VScode and making sure any pull request in GitHub can be merged successfully.

 #### Things that we need to improve